raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 or more of the user's clients are added to the group.
 The Welcome messages in the request are then fanned out to the user's DSs.

-To obtain the AddPackages required to add the users' clients, the sender must first fetch the clients' AddPackages from their DS.
+To obtain the KeyPackages required to add the users' clients, the sender must first fetch the clients' KeyPackages from their DS.

 ~~~
 struct {
-  MLSMessage welcome;
-  optional<RMWelcomeData> rm_data;
-} WelcomePackage

-struct {
   MLSGroupUpdate group_update;
-  WelcomePackage welcome_packages<V>;
-  optional<RMAddClientsData> rm_data;
+  MLSMessage welcome_messages<V>;
 } AddUsersRequest;
 ~~~